system32uwu/aquarium-wars/packages/shark/README.md

 # NFT Collection Generator

-Fork of [nft-collection-generator](https://github.com/manuelpires/nft-collection-generator.git), made to produce multiple collections with different config files.
+Fork of [nft-collection-generator](https://github.com/manuelpires/nft-collection-generator.git), made to produce multiple collections with different config files for the Aquarium.